 San Francisco-based food photographer Joseph Weaver was planning to make the difficult transition from editorial to commercial.
-With editorial clients he had relied on word-of-mouth to promote his excellent reputation.
-But the Covid lockdowns made Joe realize that for commercial clients he needed to give more attention to his branding and marketing efforts.
+With editorial clients, he relied on word-of-mouth to promote his excellent reputation.
+However, Covid lockdowns made Joe realize that he needed to give more attention to his branding and marketing efforts.

-We hopped on a call to review Joe’s site and brainstorm how to accomplish his goal of actively attracting new clients in the commercial food industry.
-After our chat it was clear that the most efficient way to accomplish this was with our Branding Overhaul service, and happily Joe was onboard with the plan.
+We hopped on a call to review Joe’s site.
+Then, we brainstormed how to accomplish his goal of actively attracting new clients in the commercial food industry.
+After our chat, it was clear that the most efficient way to accomplish this was with our Branding Overhaul service.

-Our high touch–low volume approach allows us to tailor our services to the needs of each photographer, and this is especially true for the Branding Overhaul.
-Whether a photographer is looking for help creating their marketing materials and defining their brand, or if, like Joe, they are looking to transition to the next level, the Branding Overhaul allows us to offer multiple services at a discounted rate in order to help them get from where they are to where they want to be.
+Our approach allows us to tailor our services to the needs of each photographer, and this is especially true for the Branding Overhaul.
+Whether a photographer is looking for help creating their marketing materials and defining their brand – or if, like Joe, they are looking to transition to the next level – the Branding Overhaul allows us to offer multiple services at a discounted rate.
+This helps them get from where they are to where they want to be.

-Keeping in mind Joe’s goal of expanding into commercial advertising, we decided to start with an Emailer Template and Client Meetings and support these efforts through Creative Coaching.
+Keeping in mind Joe’s goal of expanding into commercial advertising, we decided to start with an Emailer Template and Client Introductions, supporting these efforts through Creative Coaching.

-Senior photo editor Honore Brown started working with Joseph on Creative Coaching in order to give him feedback on the organization, edit, and overall feel of his site so that he could implement those changes that would attract the kind of clients that were populating his Client List.
+Senior photo editor Honore Brown started working with Joseph on Creative Coaching.
+This made it possible to provide feedback on the organization, edit, and overall feel of his site.
+From there, he implemented the changes in order to attract the type of clients that were populating his Client List.

 by Honore Brown

-When Nadia let me know that Joe was preparing to make a big push with his marketing efforts, I knew that the first step for us in Creative Coaching would be to retune his website.
-As is often the case, tightening the site organization and tailoring the gallery edits to reach a wider audience would largely entail developing more narrative work within the portfolio.
-Joe and I discussed the possibility of adding a “Stories” section to his website, and from there we worked to develop some of his projects into individual story edits.
+When I heard Joe was preparing to make a big push with his marketing efforts, I knew our first step in Creative Coaching would be to retune his website.
+Tightening the site organization and tailoring the gallery edits (to reach a wider audience) would entail developing more narrative work within the portfolio.
+This is often the case.
+Joe and I discussed the possibility of adding a “Stories” section to his website.
+From there, we worked to develop some of his projects into individual story edits.

-Through a series of conversations followed up with some mini editing sessions, we focused on bodies of work like The Harbor House Inn , an establishment with which Joe had an ongoing relationship with photographing.
-From this we put together an edit that captured the full experience of the location from the unique and exquisite cuisine to the restorative seaside location.
-By showcasing this type of story-driven work on the website and tightening the focus of the Food and Wine galleries, Joe was now well positioned to market.
+Through a series of conversations and mini-editing sessions, we focused on bodies of work like The Harbor House Inn.
+Joe had an ongoing relationship photographing the establishment.
+From this, we put together an edit that captured the full experience of the location, from the unique and exquisite cuisine to the restorative seaside.
+By showcasing this type of story-driven work on the website and tightening the focus of the Food and Wine galleries, Joe was now well-positioned to market.

 by Lindsay Thompson